It’s a choice of your basis of competition

 This is also a good illustration of why it can play to your advantage to move first in offering a suite–getting the jump on your competitors–because it forces them to play catch up in a big way.

 Strategically, this is a choice to be an innovation competitor, by offering the best and most creative technical solution versus being a customer-intimate competitor and offering a suite of products that solve a business problem.
 Microsoft won over Lotus because they understood that businesses were more interested in moving data within and across organizations than having a better spreadsheet program.
 In the debt collection example, the companies offering a suite understand that customers care about the yield on their receivables, not how it is done.

 So take a look at your business and ask yourself if you’re like the executives at Lotus who used to sleep well at night believing they had the best point solution product on the marketplace, (and they did)–naïve to the fact that the Microsoft suite was soon coming to eat their lunch by solving the bigger problem.

-Maybe it’s time for you to take the initiative and see where a suite that solves a bigger problem might take your business into the future.
+Maybe it’s time for you to take the initiative and see where a suit that solves a bigger problem might take your business into the future.